ReeceM/Ip-geo-API/README.md

 It means -

-> CC0 doesn't legally require users of the data to cite the source
+> CC0 doesn't legally require users of the data to cite the source!

 But feel free to attribute the ip database [provider](https://opengeofeed.org/)! <3